benhj/jasl/README.md

 </pre>

 Note all arrays are implcitly zeroed out.

 To set a value at a given index, use `put`:

 <pre>
 // put value 1 in to index location 2
 put 1 -> a(2);
 </pre>

 As with many languages, array indexing starts at zero.

 To retrieve a value from the array, use `get`:

 <pre>
-// retrieve the value at index 2 from a and put in to b get a(2) -> b;
+// retrieve the value at index 2 from a and put into b get a(2) -> b;
 </pre>